18F/ux-guide/_pages/research/do.md

 Here is a [template for passing along a participant agreement]({{ site.baseurl }}/resources/email-templates/researcher-sends-agreement)<br /> ([Template for passing along a participant agreement](https://docs.google.com/document/d/1t01t_eLYWJXuKdJkhiyBqkWf4Yr5XsFAbNv-BDAZqzE/edit))

 Remember to cover the information listed above.
 Ask participants if they have any questions.
-Ensure they don’t feel pressure to participate in ways that make them uncomfortable and they understand thatparticipation is 100% voluntary and there are no repercussions for opting out.
+Ensure they don’t feel pressure to participate in ways that make them uncomfortable and they understand that participation is 100% voluntary and there are no repercussions for opting out.
 If someone is uncomfortable with or prefers not to sign a participant agreement, consider offering them alternative opportunities to participate that don't involve you recording or taking notes.

 If your plans for keeping research-related records changes later, it’s your responsibility to communicate to participants about any changes in the use of their data.